two-torial/two-torial/docs/index.md

 A compendium of information and guides written to ease headaches.

-Last Updated: January 22nd, 2024.
+Last Updated: January 24th, 2024.

-Changelogs will now be posted on the Discord in much greater detail.
+Changelogs will posted on the Discord in much greater detail.

-We also have a new troubleshooting section available for the Discord server.
+We also have a troubleshooting section available on the Discord server.
 &nbsp;

 !!! danger "Important"